 Carey says he has disabled all notifications on his phone (except one) and has Do Not Disturb on all the time.
 He keeps push notifications on for texts, but because Do Not Disturb is on, he doesn’t hear or feel them.
 He simply checks them when he has a break in his work.

 I must admit I was immediately interested in this idea.
 I have read several articles in the same vein over the past few years and have experimented with turning many push notifications off.
 Then, over time, I feel guilty about having (and paying for) all that technology and not using it to its full potential and the push notifications slowly get set back on.

 So I tried Carey’s set up.
 I turned off all push notifications except texts and put Do Not Disturb on.
-My family, close friends and all church members are in a Can Disturb group on my phone, meaning that if they call me, their phone call bypasses the Do Not Disturb function.
+On my personal phone my family, close friends and on my work phone all church members are in Can Disturb groups, meaning that if they call me, their phone call bypasses the Do Not Disturb function.

 A Potential Problem

 Here’s what I discovered: the set up works well to a point.
 But I missed a phone call from someone who wasn’t in my Can Disturb list, and when I phoned them back, they went to voicemail.
 A couple of hours later they called me back, but because my phone was on Do Not Disturb … Well, you get the picture!
 Then it hit me:

 What if everyone followed Carey’s advice?
 What if everyone put their phone on Do Not Disturb and disabled push notifications?

 The answer appears to me to be that we would never communicate with each other!
 You’d call me, and if you’re not in one of my bypass lists, I wouldn’t answer, because my phone is on Do Not Disturb.
 I’d call you back when I took a break from my work, but you wouldn’t answer, because your phone is on Do Not Disturb!
 This seems to be a major flaw in Carey’s workflow.